mlisicki/statistical_inference/README.md

-# statistical_inference
+# Computational Statistical Inference
-Computational Statistical Inference
+By Michal Lisicki

 This site is a collection of my solutions to various statistical and related mathematical problems.